-Diarrhea: Stool that is of the consistency that it takes the shape of the container it is placed into.
+Diarrhea: Stool that is of the consistency that it takes the shape of the container it is placed into (Bristol stool chart 6 or 7).

 Drug Identification Number (DIN): In Canada, disinfectants are regulated under the Food and Drugs Act and Regulations.
 Disinfectants must have a drug identification number (DIN) from Health Canada prior to marketing.
 This ensures that labeling and supportive data have been provided and that it has been established by the Therapeutic Products Directorate (TPD) that the product is effective and safe for its intended use.